pculture/miro-user-manual/en/troubleshooting.rst

 can reproduce the issue you're having and fix it.

 If you're able to, fix the problem and attach a patch to the bug with an explanation of how the patch fixes the problem.
+Seriously.
+This helps us a ton and greatly increase the chance your bug will be addressed.

-We take all enhancement requests seriously, but it's not possible to implement all enhancements.
+We take all bug reports seriously, but bugs take time to work through.

+See :ref:`Reporting bugs <reporting-bugs>` for more details and tips.

 When Miro hiccups